AdobeDocs/marketo.pt-BR/help/marketo/product-docs/additional-apps/seo/keywords/seo-add-remove-columns-from-your-keywords-view.md

    ![](assets/image2014-9-18-13-3a37-3a39.png)

-1. Selecione ou desmarque as colunas que deseja ver.
+1. Selecione ou desmarque as colunas que deseja visualizar.
 Clique em **Salvar**.

    ![](assets/image2014-9-18-13-3a37-3a42.png)

-   Incrível!
-Agora você personalizou sua visualização de palavra-chave.
+   Ótimo!
+Agora você personalizou sua exibição de palavra-chave.

    ![](assets/image2014-9-18-13-3a37-3a46.png)